Franco Productions

 Produced by John Valadez/Kitchen Synch for WGBH

-A Documentary based on the Book by Michael Pollan “ Botany of Desire”
+A Documentary based on the Book by Michael Polan “ Botany of Desire”

-Four plants’ eye view: Tulips, Cannabis, Apples and Potatoes.
+Four plants’ eye view: Tulips, Canabis, Apples and Potatoes.

 Produced by Kikim Media